legacyspinner/el8-aarch64-kernel-16k-pages/readme.md

 For example, if you have
 a el8-aarch64 installed already in UTM on a Apple M1 but its running in software mode.
 That was the only way you could normally install 7/8 in UTM.
-In UTM I have 8 cores enabled with 8G memory.

 Now, you can install a new kernel or upgrade the old one and test with 16K pages.

 It seems really fast to me as the 4K version does, now with 'Use Hypervisor' ticked.
 *I assume this is the mac equivalent of KVM, but I could be wrong.

+For configuration comparision:
+In UTM I have 8 cores enabled with 8G memory.

 This is the 16K pages version made specifically to match the apple m1 Native HW.
 Kernel pages is aka granular kernel*

 # WARNING:
--This 16K version may be more buggy than the 4K version, not sure yet.
+-This 16K version 'may' be more buggy than the 4K version, not sure yet.
   -My 4K version has run for over 24hours on UTM with on minor problems
           but this version sees to have issues not in the 4K setup.
    -I plan on rebuilding this again soon.

- # Several lockups(freezes with no error mesgs) have occured with this current build, when under heavy load of  kernel recompiles.
+ # Several lockups(freezes with no error mesgs) have occured, with older builds.
+I'm now building with mock.

 # 64K granular/pages UTM virt, QEMU GPU Driver Testing on Gnome, with "Use Hypervisor" on.
  + Virtio-gpu-pci: works